Danniesantos/credit-flow/README.md

 # About

-Credit Flow is a study project designed to simulate a real-world backend application for managing credit requests.
+Credit Flow is a study project that simulates a real-world credit management system.

-The project focuses on applying software engineering best practices rather than simply implementing CRUD operations.
+The main goal is to apply software engineering best practices while modeling business rules through a rich domain model instead of relying on an anemic architecture.

-Main concepts applied:
+Concepts applied in this project:

 - Clean Architecture
 - Domain-Driven Design (DDD)